costajob/currency_converter/README.md

 * `data`: data related objects, such as `Fetcher` and `Parser`
 * `converter`: the conversion core logic within the `Computer` object

-## Rounding
+## Precision
-The library is relaxed on float arithmetics by rounding final conversion results to *two decimals*.
+The library is relaxed on float arithmetics precision by rounding final conversion results by *two decimals*.
 This allows to speed up execution by avoiding instantiating `Decimal` objects and can be acceptable considering the objectives (granularity of currencies).

 ## Data
 The EUR exchange rates are fetched by a remote [XML document](https://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml).
 The document is fetched one time only at server start and cached at `./cconv/data/rates.xml` to avoid network latency.
 Just delete it to fetch a fresh copy.